Stefanie-A/CloudDrop/README.md

 `

 3. Configuration
-Set up your cloud storage credentials:
+Set up your AWS credentials:
 Create a .env file in the root directory of the project.
 Add your cloud storage credentials and configuration details to the .env file.
 Example for AWS S3:
 `